WHAT IS IT?

 - Anyone looking to delay reconstructive surgery4

-“The availability of CINGAL is welcome news for millions of Europeans living with osteoarthritis-related knee pain due to a lack of effective, long-lasting, non-surgical treatment options…”
+“The availability of Cingal is welcome news for millions of people living with osteoarthritis-related knee pain due to a lack of effective, long-lasting, non-surgical treatment options…”

 * Patient experience may vary